ixiaopan/blog/content/post/knn.md

 - Calculate distances between the new point and each sample of the training data
 - Sort the distances from the nearest to farthest and get the first $K$ nearest samples
 - For classification
   - Majority vote among the $K$ observations.
-The new data belongs to class that has the highest votes.
+The new sample belongs to class that has the highest votes.
 - For regression
   - Average the value of the $K$ observations